Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 A scatter plot of two numerical variables are plotted, and points are legended by the selected categorical variable.
 If the target variable is numerical, Numerical Var 1 is the target variable by default.
 If the target variable is categorical, Categorical Var is the target variable by default.

 This plot helps understand whether the categorical variable can be separated by the two numerical variables.
-If the categorical variable is the target variable, it can help access whether these two numerical variables can differentiate the levels of the target variable.
-If you see clear clustering pattern, where one cluster is dominated by one single level of the target variable, that is a good indicator that these two numerical variables are good predictors.
+If the categorical variable is the target variable, it can help determine whether these two numerical variables can differentiate the levels of the target variable.
+If you see a clear clustering pattern, where one cluster is dominated by one single level of the target variable, that is a good indicator that these two numerical variables are good predictors.

 ![2num-1cat.png](./media/2num-1cat.png)

 ## 5. Visualize Numerical Data by Projecting to Principal Component Spaces

 When the dimension of the data is high, data visualization is challenging.
 But visualizing the data can help us understand the clustering pattern in the data.
-For classification tasks, if you see separated clusters in the data that are dominated by different classes of the target variable, you may estimate that this classification task might not be so challenging.
+For classification tasks, if you see separated clusters in the data that are dominated by different classes of the target variable, it is possible that this classification task might be tractable.
 Otherwise, the classification task might not be easy.
 You can also use this function to infer the quality of your feature set.

 This function projects the numerical sub-dataset onto a lower 2-D or 3-D space spanned by the principal components.
 For 2-D projection, you can choose the principal components for x, y using the dropdown menus provided in the IDEAR pane.
-Changing principal components for these two axes might help reveal some clustering patterns that might be hidden when viewing in other principal component axis.
+Changing principal components for these two axes might help reveal some clustering patterns that would be hidden when viewing in other principal component axis.

 The bar chart of the percentage of variance explained by the number of principal components can help you understand how severe the multicollinearity is in the numerical sub-dataset.
 Put another way, it describes how singular the variance-covariance matrix is.

 For 3-D projection, the data is simply projected to the 1st, 2nd, and 3rd principal components, as the x, y, z axis respectively.
 In the 3-D projection scatter plot, there is a horizontal scroll bar for you to change the viewing perspective.
-Some clusters might be hidden behind the others when you look at from one angle.
-Changing to other angles might help you reveal these hidden clusters.
+Some clusters might be hidden behind others when looked at from one angle.
+Changing to another angles might help reveal these hidden clusters.

 ![2d-pca](./media/2d-pca.png)